What is an invasive plant?

 The law governing invasive species

-There are 35 plant species banned in New Hampshire.
-The New Hampshire law (RSA 430: 53-57) and the rule are enforced by the NH Commissioner of Agriculture and prohibits the collection, possession, importation, transportation, sale, propagation, transplantation or cultivation of the banned plants.
-The NH Invasives Species Committee advises the Commissioner.
+There are 27 upland plant species banned in New Hampshire.
+The New Hampshire law (RSA 430:51-57) and the rule are enforced by the NH Commissioner of Agriculture and prohibits the collection, possession, importation, transportation, sale, propagation, transplantation or cultivation of the banned plants.

 What can you do?